spacetelescope/jwst/docs/jwst/tweakreg/README.rst

 measured sources in the combined field-of-view of the set of input images.
-This catalog is generated from the catalogs available through the GSSS STScI web services at `GSSSCATALOGS`_ and accounts for proper motion given an epoch; defaults to 2016.0, or no proper motion correction.
+This catalog is generated from the catalogs available through the GSSS STScI web services at `GSSSCATALOGS`_ and accounts for proper motion to a given epoch.
+The default epoch is 2016.0, which results in no proper motion correction.

 .. _GSSSCATALOGS: http://gsss.stsci.edu/Catalogs/Catalogs.htm